igorj/railman/README.md

 ## Usage

-Run `railman new APP_NAME` to create new rails application.
+Run `railman new APP_NAME [--public]` to create new rails application.
 Run `railman upgrade APP_NAME` to upgrade existing rails application.

+If you use the `public` option, a public git repository is created, otherwise a repository will be private (default)

 ## Development